 Marcus Vitruvius Pollio, commonly referred to as Vitruvius, was a Roman architect, engineer, and author who lived during the 1st century BCE, most likely under the rule of Emperor Augustus.
 Little is known about his life beyond what he reveals in his own writings.
-His enduring legacy is his ten-volume treatise De Architectura (On Architecture), written in Latin around 30 BCE.
-It is the only surviving major text on architectural theory from classical antiquity and offers a systematic overview of architectural knowledge in the Roman world.
-Far more than a technical manual, the work integrates Roman, Greek, and Etruscan traditions and covers a wide range of subjects - from building materials and construction techniques to urban planning, water engineering, geometry, acoustics, proportion theory, and even human anatomy and philosophy.
-De Architectura reflects an encyclopedic ambition: to unify empirical craftsmanship with theoretical insight, rooted in classical science and engineering.
-Rediscovered during the Renaissance, the treatise significantly shaped Western architectural theory and inspired figures such as Alberti, Palladio, and Leonardo da Vinci - most famously in the latter's Vitruvian Man, which visualizes Vitruvius' ideals of human proportion.
-Today, the work remains a cornerstone of architectural thought and represents one of the earliest attempts to conceptualize architecture as a discipline grounded in both scientific rationality and humanistic values.
+His enduring legacy stems from his ten-volume treatise De Architectura (On Architecture), the only surviving major text on architectural theory from classical antiquity.
+The work is both a practical manual and a theoretical reflection on architecture, engineering, and aesthetics, integrating Roman, Greek, and Etruscan knowledge.